 European attempts to wane the bloc off Russian gas were set back last week when Austrian energy firm OMV agreed with Russia’s Gazprom to bring the South Stream pipeline to the Alpine nation’s Baumgarten gas hub, outmaneuvering Italy, which had wanted it to terminate there.

 The European Commission had put the approval process for South Stream on hold after Russia annexed Ukraine’s Crimean Peninsula in March, saying it did not comply with its regulations on ownership and pipeline access.
 Austria and Russia circumvented this by signing a bilateral agreement.

 Bulgaria, which imports almost all its natural gas from Russia, also backs South Stream.

 It is estimated that Russia uses just 60 percent of its pipeline capacity while its European customers are actively looking for ways to reduce their dependence on Russian gas.

 South Stream then is not so much a commercial as a political project, designed to enable Russia to put pressure on Ukraine by denying it gas while continuing to service its European customers.

-Most of the gas is used for heating, especially in Central and Eastern Europe where some countries are almost wholly dependent on Russia for imports.
+Most of the gas is used for heating, especially in Central and Eastern Europe, where some countries are almost wholly dependent on Russia for imports.

-Its BASF, the world’s largest chemicals company, is a partner in South Stream thoughts its gas supply subsidiary Wintershall while Siemens is contracted to supply the pipeline’s control systems.
+Its BASF, the world’s largest chemicals company, is a partner in South Stream through its subsidiary Wintershall.
+Siemens is contracted to supply the pipeline’s control systems.